tpoisonooo/llama.onnx/README.md

 Features

 * release llama 7B onnx models
-* and a 400-lines onnxruntime demo
+* and a 400-lines onnxruntime alpaca demo
 * neither `torch` nor `transformers` required

 So you can quantize llama partially and optimize kernel step by step.